-- Annual passholders: May reserve 3 park pass reservations at a time.
+- Disney World annual passholders: May reserve 3 to 5 park pass reservations at a time (dependent on pass type).
 If annual passholders are staying at a Disney resort hotel, the length of stay rule applies.

-- All other theme park ticket holders: Regular non-AP ticket holders staying in off-property hotels may make Park Pass reservations for the number of days that they have valid theme park tickets.
+- All other Walt Disney World theme park ticket holders: Regular non-AP ticket holders staying in off-property hotels may make Park Pass reservations for the number of days that they have valid theme park tickets.

 How long will Disney World use the Park Pass Reservation system?